danniel1205/tech-notes/system-design/topics/caching/readme.md

 - Use in memory cache layer to store subset of data (capacity trade off performance)

 When local caches are used, they only benefit the local application consuming the data.
-In a distributed caching environment, the data can span multiple cache servers and be stored in a central location for the benefit of all the consumers of that data.
+In a distributed caching environment, the data can be replicated to multiple cache servers in order to benefit of all the consumers across multiple geolocations.

 There are different levels of caching:

 - Client side caching: browser cache, OS cache
 - CDN caching: used to cache static files, like images, videos, etc.
 - Database caching: used to increase the data retrieval performance
-- Caching layer between client and datastore: in-memory key-value store like `Redis` and `Memcached`
+- Caching layer between the client and datastore: in-memory key-value store like `Redis` and `Memcached`

 ## Cache write policies